This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Follow up with your child's healthcare provider as directed:

-Your child's healthcare provider may refer him to psychiatrist or neurologist.
+Your child's healthcare provider may refer him or her to a psychiatrist or neurologist.
 Write down your questions so you remember to ask them during your child's visits.